10 astronomy facts

 1. The night sky appears to be moving when you look at it.
 All of the stars and points of interest seem to be moving from east to west.
 This appearance of movement is due to the fact that the earth is rotating.
 The speed at which the earth is rotating is approximately 1,000 miles per hour.
 This is the cause of setting and rising of objects at night.
 You would also be able to see it during the day, as if it were six months ago, if you were able to turn the sun off like a light bulb.

-A year is known as 365 days, but the earth orbits the sun 365.25 times.
+A year is known as 365 days, but the earth actually takes 365.25 days to orbit the sun.
 This is why we had to come up with a leap year every 4 years, to account for the extra .25 that is otherwise not accounted for.
 Most people are aware of that, but did you know that once every 400 years we also do another leap year in addition?
 This is because the earth rotates around the sun a little over 365.25 times, just a fraction if you will.
 We compensate that by having another leap year every 400 years.

 2. Certain areas of the sky are marked by constellations.
 The charts that you see these days will have the sky broken up into 88 constellations.
 A constellation of stars is a group of stars that is found to have a pattern, and is named after a mythological figure or by which form it takes.
 The constellations were first identified by the Greeks over 2500 years ago.
 They have since seemingly changed positions to where we see them today.
 This has caused quite the stir in the astrology world, and most people have had to acknowledge the shift in positions.